 For detailed instructions, read our complete guide on how to check stats for individual posts in WordPress.

 And there you have it!
-You now know everything there is to know about MonsterInsights dashboard reports.
+You’ve now taken a tour of the MonsterInsights Google Analytics dashboard reports.

 So, what are you waiting for?
 Get started with the best Google Analytics plugin today so you can see how your site is performing at a glance.